7 Best Home Warranty Companies in Arizona 2025

 Liberty Home Guard: Best for Unique Coverage Add-Ons

-Liberty Home Guard is one of the newest companies on our list, having gotten its start in 2017 and since expanded to offer home warranty protection in 48 states.
+Liberty Home Guard is one of the newest companies on our list, having started in 2017 and since expanded to offer home warranty protection in 48 states.

 We chose them for our list because they offer an impressive list of coverage add-ons that make it possible for homeowners to customize their coverage.